tsg-iitkgp/noticeboard/README.md

 #### Syncing with server

+1. Move to `./scripts/` directory
-1. Configure the environment variables.
+2. Configure the environment variables.
     - Copy `.env.example` as `.env`
     - Fill the following self-explanatory template
       ```env